nginxinc/nginx-amplify-doc/amplify-guide.md

 In the middle of the screen there's the **Preview** section where you can quickly browse and check what graphs are available, and whether there are any anomalies to be analyzed.

 The graphs in the **Preview** column are split in distinct sections.
 Each section is a collection of graphs for a particular system.
-If you click on a system in the inventory list, the **Preview** column will scroll to the corresponding section.
+If you click on a system in the leftmost column, **Preview** will scroll to the corresponding section.
 You can also just scroll the **Preview** manually to find the necessary graphs.

-When you click on a graph in **Preview**, a bigger form of it appears on the right for a 'quick look' analysis.
+Clicking on any of the smaller graphs in the Preview column will bring up a larger version of that graph in the **Graph Feed** on the right side for a 'quick look' reference.
 It will be highlighted with a green border, and it'll stay on top of the graphs in the **Graph feed** (see below).

+There are checkboxes on the preview graphs.
+Clicking on a graph's checkbox will pin it to the bottom of the **Graph feed** for further analysis.

-Some graphs have an additional selector for the label associated with a metric.
+Some graphs in the **Preview** have an additional selector for the label associated with a metric.
 E.g. with 'Disk latency', or 'Network traffic' you can select what device or interface you're analyzing.
 Switching label on a graph changes the preview graph to display the corresponding data.

+Up above the **Graph feed** is the time range, that helps to scale displayed data for up to the past week.

 #### Graph feed

 Section on the right is called **Graph feed**.
 When analyzing the graphs, you can populate this section from **Preview**.
 In order to do that, click on a graph's checkbox in **Preview**.
 The 'checked' graph from **Preview** will then be added to the bottom of the **Graph feed**.
 When you uncheck the graph, it'll be removed from the **Graph feed**.

-You can also add the top-most graph opened earlier for a 'quick look' view to the Graph feed.
+You can also add the topmost graph opened earlier for a 'quick look' view to the **Graph feed**.

 If you need to extend **Graph feed** to a bigger form, you can click on the 'expand' icon to the left of the 'Graph feed' label.

-On top of the **Graph feed** you'll find controls to switch the time intervals that are applied to all graphs on the **Graphs** page.
+Up above the **Graph feed** you'll find controls to switch the time intervals that are applied to all graphs on the **Graphs** page.
 You can switch between `1H` `4H` `1D` `2D` and `1W` intervals depending on the time period you'd like to analyze.

 You will also see a ruler on all graphs that might be very helpful when trying to manually correlate events.

 A typical workflow when analyzing OS and/or NGINX behavior would be:

  * Browse through the graphs in **Preview**
- * With a single click sequantially bring the interesting ones to the right for a quick look
+ * With a single click bring the interesting ones to the right for a quick look
  * Populate the **Graph feed** with the graphs from **Preview** that require further analysis and correlation
  * Change time intervals for visualization to see a bigger picture
- * Scroll through the **Graph feed** matching the graphs in the feed to the 'quick look' view
+ * Scroll through the **Graph feed** to visually match the graphs in the feed to the 'quick look' view
  * Expand/collapse the **Graph feed** depending on the required level of detalization
  * Find anomalies, correlations, trends
  * Leave graphs in the **Graph feed** for future analysis/monitoring

+You can also just pin the graphs that you want to check regularly to the **Graph** feed with, and use it as a general monitoring dashboard.

 In the **Graph feed** you can click on the graph title to quickly scroll **Preview** to the relevant section.

-You can also just populate the **Graph** feed with the graphs you want to check regularly, and use it as a general monitoring dashboard.

 State of the **Graphs** page is automatically saved, so next time you log in, you should see the same **Graph** page that you previously built for monitoring and analysis.

 ### Reports

 Reports are based on the capabilities of the Amplify Agent to parse NGINX configuration files and provide them for further analysis through the features in the SaaS core.

-The agent can also periodically invoke `nginx -t` in order to check NGINX configuration and assume the results in the report.

-Config analysis and reports are *on* by default.
-If you don't want your NGINX configuration to be checked, configure the appropriate behavior either in Global, or Local (per-system) settings.
+This is where Amplify offers configuration recommendations to help improving performance, reliability, and security of your applications.
+With well thought-out and explained recommendations you’ll know exactly where the problem is, why it is a problem and how to fix it.

-When you switch to the **Reports** page, click on a particular system in the inventory list in order to see the associated report.
+When you switch to the **Reports** page, click on a particular system in the Systems list in order to see the associated report.
 If there isn't an NGINX instance found on a system, there will be no report for it.

 Currently only static analysis is done over the NGINX configuration.
 The following information is provided when a report is run against an NGINX config:

  * Overview information
    * path to NGINX config files(s)
-   * status of parsing and testing the config
+   * whether the parser failed or not, and th results of `nginx -t`
    * first seen and last modified info
    * 3rd party modules found
    * breakdown of IPv4/IPv6 usage